dimaMachina/graphql-eslint/README.md

 }
 ```

-> You can find a complete [documentation of the `parserOptions` here](./docs/parser-options.md)
+> You can find a complete [documentation of the `parserOptions` here](docs/parser-options.md).

-> Some rules requires type information to operate, it's marked in the docs for each rule!
+> Some rules require type information to operate, it's marked in the docs for each rule!

 #### Extended linting rules with siblings operations

 While implementing this tool, we had to find solutions for a better integration of the GraphQL ecosystem and ESLint core.

 GraphQL operations can be distributed across many files, while ESLint operates on one file at a time.
-If you are using GraphQL fragments in separate files, some rules might yield incorrect results, due the the missing information.
+If you are using GraphQL fragments in separate files, some rules might yield incorrect results, due the missing information.

 To workaround that, we allow you to provide additional information on your GraphQL operations, making it available for rules while doing the actual linting.

-To provide that, we are using `@graphql-tools` loaders to load your sibling operations and fragments, just specify a glob expression(s) that points to your code/.graphql files:
+To provide that, we are using `graphql-tools` loaders to load your sibling operations and fragments, just specify a glob expression(s) that points to your code/`.graphql` files:

 ```diff
 {